Cherreads

 Milo took a small step back, keeping his guard up.

 "How…?
-And why would you even want to help me?" he asked, a mix of confusion and suspicion in his voice.
+And why would you want to help me?" he asked, confused and suspicious.

-Milo froze, recognizing the voice immediately it was his sister, Melina.
+Celestine dialed a number.
+A familiar voice answered it was his sister, Melina.

-Milo immediately ended the call, letting the phone drop to the ground.
+Milo ended the call, letting the phone drop.

 "W-what!?
 He was just here…" she muttered.

-"Oh… you're smarter than I thought," she added with a small smirk.
+"Oh… you're smarter than I thought," she added with a smirk.

 "Someone is skipping work!
 Name: Celestine."